jonisavo/uicomponents/README.md

 ```

 This creates a component which can be used to increment a number.
-**Each instance of CounterComponent receives the same instance of
+**Since dependencies are singletons, every UIComponent, and in turn all CounterComponents receive the same instance of
 CounterService.**

 ![CounterComponent in action](https://github.com/jonisavo/uicomponents/blob/main/Assets/Samples/Counter/counter.gif?raw=true)